-According to the people with data, the first cataclysmic environment issue that many of us might even live to see is going to be the decreased availability of drinkable water.
+According to the people with data, the first cataclysmic environmental issue that many of us might even live to see is going to be the decreased availability of drinkable water.
 And when you consider how much water is wasted in offices worldwide these days, it starts to look even worse.
 The good news is that conserving water is not that much of a hassle, really.

 First of all, you should try and have your office install water-saving fixtures that will reduce how much water is used doing everyday tasks.
 Furthermore, you should seriously consider installing rainwater tanks that would collect rainwater and then use it for flushing the toilets or watering the plants.
-Another easy way to save water is to use native plant life and drought-resistant species for the landscape, which will not require so much irrigation like some more popular choices.
+Another easy way to save water is to use native plant life and drought-resistant species for the landscape, which will not require so much irrigation as some more popular choices.